naruto2705/SFAL-VSD-Bharath/README.md

  <details>
 <summary>  DAY 12  </summary>

-Recap on SoC
+SoC and What does modelling mean?

-    SoC is a single-die chip that has some different IP cores on it.
-These IPs could vary from microprocessors (completely digital) to 5G broadband modems (completely analog).
+    SoC is a single-die chip has some different IP cores that could vary from microprocessors (completely digital) to 5G broadband modems (completely analog).
-    SoC with equivalent functionality will have increased performance and reduced power consumption as well as a smaller semiconductor die area.
+    SoC with equivalent functionality will have increased performance and reduced power consumption as well as a smaller semiconductor die area(PPA).

-What does modelling mean?(electronics terminology)

-    Modeling and simulation is the use of a physical or logical representation of a given system to generate data and help determine decisions or make predictions about the system.
+    Modeling and simulation involves use of a physical or logical representation of a given system to generate data and help determine decisions or make predictions about the system.
     Models are representations that can aid in defining, analyzing, and communicating a set of concepts.
 M&S is widely used in the VLSI domain.
     System models are specifically developed to
         support analysis, specification,
-        design,
+        design, and architectural planning
-        verification,
-        and validation of a system,
+        verification, and validation of a system,
-        as well as to communicate certain information.
+	Enhance communication related to system and functionality.

 What are we modelling?